isb-cgc/readthedocs/docs/source/sections/workshop/Workshop_R_tut.rst

 Now the data is in our directory, but we need to transform it into a BQ table.
 To do that, we need to create a data set in our project.
-We can do this from within the Big query web UI by clicking on the little blue triangle next to your project ID on the left.
+We can do this from within the BigQuery web UI by clicking on the little blue triangle next to your project ID on the left.
 Or we can do this on the command line using the bq command line tool.